tasb/terraform-fundamentals/labs/lab07.md

-# Lab 07 - Use Terraform on CI/CD
+# Lab 07 - Use Terraform on Pull Request

 ## Table of Contents